History of space in Africa: The African upstream/space manufacturing sector

 Not much investment has been made in the area of launch vehicles and orbital launch facilities due to much of the focus on the continent being on the downstream segment, exploiting space technologies for various applications- particularly for Earth Observation, remote sensing and satellite communications.
 However, there are existing launch facilities scattered across the continent.
 The Denel Overberg Test Range, located on the south coast of South Africa and the Luigi Broglio Space Centre (LBSC), owned by the Italian Space Agency and located in Malindi, Kenya are two notable orbital launch facilities on the continent.
 Furthermore, the 1967 Evian Agreement, allowed Algeria to inherit a French-owned rocket launch facility in Hammaguir.
 There are growing efforts to develop launch capabilities through rocket and missile programmes throughout the region.
-However, as of September 2022, all African satellites have been launched from foreign launch pads in countries like Russia, China, Kazakhstan, France and the USA to name a few.
+However, as of September 2022, all African satellites have been launched from foreign launch pads in countries like Russia, China, Kazakhstan, France and the US to name a few.

 The first African owned satellite, NileSat 101, was launched by the European Space Agency (ESA) from Kourou, French Guiana on 28 April 1998.
 The associated Egyptian telecommunications company NileSat then went on to launch NileSat 102, NileSat 103, NileSat 201 and most recently NileSat 301, all of which operate as geosynchronous communications satellites.
 In terms of the number of satellites launched, South Africa leads the way with a total of 11 as of 2022, closely followed by Egypt (10), Algeria (6), Nigeria (6), Morocco (3) and Ethiopia (2).
 Tunisia, Sudan, Rwanda, Kenya, Mauritius, Ghana and Angola have also launched at least one satellite into orbit.

 In addition to these, there are three multilateral Geosynchronous Earth Orbit (GEO) telecommunications satellite projects.
 Two of which were launched as part of an agreement with the Regional African Satellite Communication Organization (RASCOM)- an organisation that represents the interests of 44 telecommunications operators.
-The other is the New Dawn satellite, a joint venture between IntelSat and South African investors, which aims to extend Africa‘s communications infrastructure.
+The other is the New Dawn satellite, a joint venture between IntelSat and South African investors, which aims to extend Africa's communications infrastructure.
 Moreover, the African Resource Management Constellation (ARMC) is an intra-Africa collaboration between Kenya, Algeria, Nigeria and South Africa.
-The project was initiated in 2004 and revived in 2018, with the goal of launching a constellation of four Earth Observation satellites (each country contributing a single satellite) and sharing the data collected from the satellites, to assess and monitor the continent’s natural resources.
+The project was initiated in 2004 and revived in 2018, with the goal of launching a constellation of four Earth Observation satellites (each country contributing a single satellite) and sharing the data collected from the satellites, to assess and monitor the continent's natural resources.